lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 This event reports the position for the software limits, bits 0 and 1 of the limits event bit mask.
 See example below:

+For systems that have no subelements: Azimuth, Elevation, CCW and AzimuthCableWrap.

 ``` plantuml
 @startjson
 {